lhintzsc/ansible_supercars_app/README.md

 # Manual execution

-If you want to manually deploy appdynamics, you can perform the deployment until steps 0-2.
+If you want to manually deploy appdynamics, you can perform the deployment steps 0-2.
 Afterwards, you can follow the description in the github Wiki article to train a manual deployment and configuration of the Appdynamics agents.